deklund76/COVID-Factor-Analysis-Framework/README.md

 Tableau Workbook:

-This is available for download as a Tableau Workbook file [here](https://github.com/deklund76/project-one/tree/main/Tableau_files) or as a view-only link [here](https://prod-useast-b.online.tableau.com/#/site/covid19casesanddeathsfactoranalysis/workbooks/287564?:origin=card_share_link)
+This is available as a view-only link with a Tableau Online account (no trial necessary) [here](https://prod-useast-b.online.tableau.com/#/site/covid19casesanddeathsfactoranalysis/workbooks/287564?:origin=card_share_link)